openmultiplayer/web/docs/tutorials/stringmanipulation.md

 #### **✧ Tutorial description**

-Howdy, ya all out there, it surely is a nice quiet night, or at least it is at the composition of this tutorial.
+Hello everyone, it surely is a nice quiet night, or at least it is at the composition of this tutorial.
 So, hey, what about tagging along to both enrich and/or engage with the main focus of this article, this is and as the title suggests, going to be focused on “_String manipulation_” in pawn, we will go through the absolute intermediate stuff that everybody should be aware of to some sort of advanced, clever and effective tips.

 &nbsp;